YonatanRA/Shark-attacks-project_pandas-and-regex/README.md

 My goal is to relate mortality and the kind of damage with shark species to find out which specie has the greatest mortality rate and which one provokes the biggest non-mortal damages.

-As a second goal, I build a temporal series with that info to answer: ¿los tiburones se estan volviendo mas agresivos con el tiempo?.
+As a second goal, I build a temporal series with that info to answer: are sharks becoming more aggressives over time?
+If true, is related with human activities?
-De ser cierto, ¿esta relacionado con la actividad humana?

 ## Files